Detox Centers Mesa, AZ

 Transitional Living Communities Tlc Treatment Center

-Transitional Living Communities Tlc Treatment Center is a drug and alcohol detox center in Mesa, AZ, located at 32 South Macdonald, in the 85210 zip code of Maricopa County.
-Transitional Living Communities Tlc Treatment Center provides opioid detox, benzodiazepines detox and cocaine detox.
-It offers regular outpatient treatment, outpatient detoxification and outpatient methadone/suboxone treatment.
-It also offers brief intervention, prevention of relapses and cognitive behavioral therapy.
+Transitional Living Communities Tlc Treatment Center is an alcohol and drug detox facility in Mesa, AZ, located at 32 South Macdonald, in the 85210 zip code of Maricopa County.
+Transitional Living Communities Tlc Treatment Center provides cocaine detox, opioid detox and benzodiazepines detox.
+It offers intensive outpatient treatment, general outpatient treatment and outpatient detoxification.

 Community Bridges Inc Cpec Inpatient